klajdiqirko/courseraPML/PMLproj.md

 ##
 ##
 ```
-From the summary we see that many columns have many missing values and they consist only of the statistcs for data that are in other columns(average, standard dev, curtosis).
+From the summary we see that many columns have many missing values and they consist only of the statistics for data that are in other columns(average, standard dev, curtosis).
 Since a large number of the values is NA we will have to remove this columns when we build the predictive model.
 We also notice that the first 7 columns will not help withe prediction at all.
 Before we remove all this columns we subset the data by taking the data values that correspond to only one of the volunteers which i chose to be pedro.
 We do this to be able to do some exploration that will help us detect which of the variables have bigger contribution in describing the variation of the data and therefore will help us in our classification algorithm.

 ```r
 trainpedro <- subset(train, user_name == "pedro")